riceissa/issarice.com/pages/cse-390-at-the-university-of-washington.md

 As best as I can remember (I forgot to keep a written list), here are all the topics discussed in the second half of each session, roughly in chronological order.

-- what is a meme? robert frost
+- Reges discussed the topic "What is a meme?" robert frost

 - meta: which of there is more, knowledge or metaknowledge?
     - muddy children